Bariloche

 Province: Río Negro

-Overall time: 7–10 days (or longer)
+Overall time: 7–10 days (can be extended)

-Best season: October–April (winter for snow activities)
+Best season: October–April (winter is a separate ski-focused season)

-Arrival & Bariloche City (Base) ▾
+Arrival & Bariloche City ▾

 From the airport:

-• Taxi or transfer
+• Taxi or pre-arranged transfer (often the simplest option)

 Base:

-What to do in town:
+What to do:

-• Walk along Lake Nahuel Huapi
+• Walk along the Lake Nahuel Huapi shoreline

-• Visit city beaches and viewpoints
+• Visit small city beaches (Playa Centenario, Playa del Centro)

 Cerro Campanario & Circuito Chico ▾